wp-plugins/mobile-client-detection-plugin/readme.txt

 == Screenshots ==
 1. Options 'General Results' and 'Debug Output' are currently available.
-2. The Debug Output shows how the template paths get wrapped dynamically.
+2. The Debug Output shows how the templates get wrapped dynamically.

 == Changelog ==
 = 0.7.3 =